chasinglogic/praelatus/docs/contributing/git_workflow.md

 ```
 Update Documentation

-This updates the deployment documentatino for Linux.
+This updates the deployment documentation for Linux.
 Reorganizes the sidebar so
 that it's more clear and managed inside a single file.
 Additionally this
 includes "advanced" topics like configuring a reverse proxy for Praelatus, How
 to set up and develop on Praelatus, and how to use git on this project.

 Bug Fixes:
-- The tox.ini file was using an old environment variable to configure the
+- The settings module was using an old environment variable to configure the
   database this commit updates it to the new environment variables to use
   Sqlite.